What is the Le Touquet Treaty?

 The treaty in effect moves the UK border to the point of embarkation for potential refugees.

-The issue of Channel crossings regularly flares up, but the latest discourse was sparked by an appalling tragedy in which 27 people died when the dingy they were trying to cross to the UK in sank.
+The argument was rehashed in 2021 after the appalling tragedy in which 27 people died when the dingy they were trying to cross to the UK in sank.
 What followed were attempts to work out a solution to the years-old problem – and a war of words between the British and French governments.

-In a nutshell, the British say the French are not doing enough to prevent the highly dangerous small-boat crossings undertaken by desperate people, many of whom go on to claim asylum in the UK.
+In a nutshell, the argument is this – the British say the French are not doing enough to prevent the highly dangerous small-boat crossings undertaken by desperate people, many of whom go on to claim asylum in the UK.

 The French, on the other hand, say they spend millions every year policing the northern coastline (only a small fraction of the cost of which is covered by payments from the UK) on what is essentially a British problem.

-Many of the declared candidates in the 2022 presidential election have since the tragedy called for the Le Touquet agreement to either to renegotiated or scrapped altogether while on the campaign trail.
+Many of the candidates in the 2022 presidential election called for the Le Touquet agreement to either to renegotiated or scrapped altogether while on the campaign trail.

-Particularly vocal about this is far-right leader Marine Le Pen and centre-right candidate Xavier Bertrand, who at present is president of the northern Hauts-de-France region, an area particularly affected by the camps that spring up around crossing points.
+Particularly vocal about this is far-right leader Marine Le Pen and the centre-right’s Xavier Bertrand, who is president of the northern Hauts-de-France region, an area particularly affected by the camps that spring up around crossing points.

 Is this to do with Brexit?